JayChen35/propulsion_notes/book/intro/scfm.md

 1 SCFM of nitrogen is always 1 SCFM of nitrogen at all conditions by definition, while 1 SCFM of nitrogen carries ~7x the mass flow rate as 1 SCFM of helium because of the molecular weight difference.

+**A Quick Aside**

+SCFM exists so that an engineer can plug in multiple gas species in a fluids system and get an idea of mass flow rate.
+It's also, in my opinion, more intuitive to think about gas flow rates as a molar flow rate, since I can't really intuit a nitrogen molecule actually being 7x heavier than a helium atom.
+So just imagining moles of gas flow feels more intuitive, and "50 SCFM" is easier to pass around rather than 0.0025 kg/s.

 ## The Math

 In most propulsion contexts, we care about mass flow rate $\dot{m}$ due to conservation equations.
 So, we often have to convert between SCFM and $\dot{m}$.
 How?
 Take again the combined ideal gas law: